-Be prepared for Results Day
+How to prepare for Results Day

-Be a calm and positive presence
+Be a positive presence on Results Day

 Make sure you also tell them how proud you are of all their hard work and effort.

-Explore Clearing as a possibility in advance
+Explore UCAS Clearing in advance

-Before Results Day encourage them to:
+Before Results Day you should encourage your child to:

-- research other universities and degrees and make a back-up list of the ones they might like to pursue if there are vacancies
+- research other universities and degrees and make a backup list of the ones they might like to pursue if there are vacancies

 - check they have their UCAS ID number – they’ll need this when they ring universities direct to discuss places

 - reread their personal statement – universities will want to talk to them about their achievements, their hopes and dreams, and why they want to study a particular subject